 How to download and install it

 Our SaferVPN review concluded that installing this VPN can’t get any easier.
 After launching your app, the welcome screen comes up, where you click Next.

-Then, you need to be careful because this is a tricky screen.
-This is where you usually have to tick a radio button whether you accept the terms of the agreement displayed in this window or not.
+Then, you need to be careful because the next one is a tricky screen.
+This is where you usually have to select a radio button if you accept the terms of the agreement displayed in the window.
 However, in this case, there seems to be no such choice.

 24-hour SaferVPN free trial

 Paid VPN services don’t always promote their free trial versions as loudly as their no logging policy.
 So, if you don’t find any information about a possible free trial on the official site, it makes sense to use the live chat support to find out about it.
 The SaferVPN 24-hour free trial is unlimited.
 You can use all the servers, all the security and privacy features, download or upload as many GB you want.
 And, all this on 5 devices simultaneously.

 How to use SaferVPN

-It’s as simple as it can get to use a VPN service.
-All the platforms supported by SaferVPN have easy-to-use clients that also look quite okay.
+Our SaferVPN review team found it an intuitive and plain VPN app.
+All the supported platforms have easy-to-use clients that also look quite okay.
 When you launch your app, you need to log in first.
 Or, if you haven’t created an account, here’s the chance to sign up.

-In the case of SaferVPN, you have to click the Disconnect button first, choose a server location from the list, and then, click the Connect button; three clicks altogether.
-Well, this is surely not the kind of issue to preclude you from using this service, but we still feel a bit annoyed about it.
+In the case of SaferVPN, you have to click the Disconnect button first, choose a server location from the list, and then, click the Connect button.
+Three clicks altogether.
+Well, this is surely not the kind of issue to preclude you from using this service.
+But we still feel a bit annoyed about it.

-The SaferVPN clients have no flashy graphics and design; the goal here was to offer users a very easy to use interface.
+The SaferVPN clients have no flashy graphics and design.
+The goal here was to offer users a very easy to use interface.
 And, they did succeed in that.

 SaferVPN for Netflix

-While some users of the free trial version or even the paid VPN would claim that they cannot use SaferVPN for Netflix and they fail to connect, we have found that this may only be true for some of the servers.
+While some users of the free trial version or even the paid VPN would claim that they can’t use SaferVPN for Netflix and they fail to connect, we have found that this may only be true for some of the servers.